edwig/StringIntegration/README.md

 -	Take good care of the “Advanced project settings” in Visual Studio.
 Especially the “Use MFC” setting;
 -	Take good care of the standard precompiled header settings and any ‘stdafx.h’ that is still in use in your projects.
 I forgot about them in a good number of projects.
 Remove the “#include <afx.h>” and other settings or convert to the newer convention of using a “pch.h” file.

+### August 2023

+This library now supports compilation in Unicode-mode or in standard MBCS-mode Choose either one, but be carefull to use the Microsft agreed upon standards to use:
+TCHAR (instead of char), LPCTSTR (instead of 'const char*'), and std::wstring (instead of std::string)

 Well that’s about all.
 Have fun with the “SMX_String”!